About this Course

 Intake dates are every Monday.
 Intake Dates are for our office purposes only – workbooks will be sent to you as soon as payment has been made, regardless of intake date chosen – so just choose the closest Intake Date to when you want to enrol.

-There are a number of restrictions that will prevent an individual from becoming a Justice of the Peace or Commissioner of Declarations.
+There are a number of restrictions that will prevent an individual from being appointed as a Justice of the Peace or Commissioner of Declarations.

-We also recommend a minimum Grade 10 level of English reading and writing.
+We also recommend a minimum entry requirement of Grade 10 level of English reading and writing.

 Participants must be: